CUH Logo

 Non-urgent advice

-Other sources of psychological help
+Other sources of psychological help for anyone affected by a traumatic event

 If you do not feel that the Talking Therapies Team are right for you, you can make an appointment to speak to your GP about a referral to alternative local mental health services.
 This includes your local adult community mental health team.